 The Topics covered by TFA include:

-If your topic does not fit in these categories, we advise you to contact us prior to submit your contribution.
+If your topic does not fit in these categories, we advise you to contact us prior to submitting your contribution.

 For all contributions, sources should be acknowledged using in-line hyperlinks or in-text references when online sources are not available (eg. As John Rawls say in his 1971 book ‘A Theory of Justice’…).
 Contributors are encouraged to provide pictures, graphs or other figures with their articles as long as they are their legal owners or if these media files are free of copyright restriction (eg. Wikimedia Commons).
 Please note that cover pictures will be formatted to 1170 x 530 pixels.